MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 # Debug Profiler

 Minecraft provides a Debug Profiler that can be used to find time consuming code.
-Specially considering things like `TickEvents` and Ticking `TileEntities` this can be very usefull for modders and server owners that want to find a lag source.
+Specially considering things like `TickEvents` and Ticking `TileEntities` this can be very useful for modders and server owners that want to find a lag source.

 ## Using the Debug Profiler